cagnulein/QZCompanionNordictrackTreadmill/README.md

 **QZ Companion Installation Method 1:  Over Wifi via an ADB script run from a Windows PC or Mac.
 Choose this method if you can successfully establish an ADB connection between treadmill and Windows PC.**

-4. Install the QZ Companion app on your treadmill.
+4. Install the QZ Companion app on your treadmill or bike.
 Download the QZ Companion installation package from this Github repository and extract it to your computer.